kolan72/ExpressValidator/src/docs/NuGet.md

 ## Key Features

 - Easy on-the-fly creation of object validator class called `ExpressValidator` by using `ExpressValidatorBuilder`.
+- Possibility to dynamically change the parameters of the `FluentValidation` validators.
 - Supports adding a property or field for validation.
 - Verifies that a property expression is a property and a field expression is a field, and throws `ArgumentException` if it is not.
 - Supports adding a `Func` that provides a value for validation.